 Dress the part

 Remember to look professional when attending networking events – you’re building your professional profile, so it’s important that you look the part.
+If in doubt, go for overdressed rather than underdressed.
+It is better to appear polished, than too casual.

 If you’ve identified a business opportunity or potential new contact, don’t be afraid to follow up with an email or a LinkedIn message after the event.
+Research shows that the sooner you make contact after a first meeting, the more chance you have to grow the relationship.

-Networking is a valuable professional and personal skill, so take the time to develop it and you’ll find new opportunities throughout the industry and beyond will open to you.
+Networking is a valuable professional and personal skill, so take the time to develop it and you’ll find new opportunities throughout the industry and beyond that will open to you.